TehShrike/abstract-state-router/readme.md

 If you have any questions, [ask me on Gitter](https://gitter.im/TehShrike/abstract-state-router)! [![Join the chat at https://gitter.im/TehShrike/abstract-state-router](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/TehShrike/abstract-state-router)

+# 2017-10: major version bump, 6.0!

+The first major version bump in two and a half years!
+Don't worry though, it's entirely backwards compatible, except that the Promise polyfill has been dropped, so the library size should be a bit smaller.

+If you're supporting old browsers, you'll need polyfills for `Promise` and `Object.assign`.
+Check out [polyfill.io](https://polyfill.io/), it makes life super-easy.

 **[Read the changelog](./changelog.md)**

 # Current renderer implementations